nixworks/public/news/2010/04/6/index.md

 ##### Second Kyrgyz Revolution
 ### [Kyrgyz Revolution of 2010: Hundreds of protesters seize a government office in Bishkek to request the resignition of Kurmanbek Bakiyev after battling flashbangs and lachrymators.
 A local governor is taken hostage by protesters.
 Hundreds surround police HQ.
 Almazbek Atambayev is seized by police.
 There are riots in Talas. ](/news/2010/04/6/kyrgyz-revolution-of-2010-hundreds-of-protesters-seize-a-government-office-in-bishkek-to-request-the-resignition-of-kurmanbek-bakiyev-after.md)
-_Context: Talas, Second Kyrgyz Revolution, Kurmanbek Bakiyev, lachrymator, Almazbek Atambayev, flashbang, Bishkek_
+_Context: Bishkek, Almazbek Atambayev, Talas, Kurmanbek Bakiyev, Second Kyrgyz Revolution, lachrymator, flashbang_

 ##### South Korea
 ### [Piracy in Somalia: A South Korean warship catches up with an oil tanker that was hijacked by Somali pirates in the Indian Ocean. ](/news/2010/04/6/piracy-in-somalia-a-south-korean-warship-catches-up-with-an-oil-tanker-that-was-hijacked-by-somali-pirates-in-the-indian-ocean.md)